quicwg/base-drafts/draft-ietf-quic-tls.md

 protected with these keys, they will be indecipherable to the recipient.

-Even though newer keys could be available when retranmitting, retransmissions of these handshake messages MUST be sent in unprotected packets (with a KEY_PHASE of 0).
-An endpoint MUST also generate ACK frames for these messages that are sent in unprotected packets.
+Even though newer keys could be available when retranmitting, retransmissions of these handshake messages MUST be sent in cleartext packets.
+An endpoint MUST also generate ACK frames for these messages that are sent in cleartext packets.

 A HelloRetryRequest handshake message might be used to reject an initial ClientHello.
-A HelloRetryRequest handshake message and any second ClientHello that is sent in response MUST also be sent without packet protection.
+A HelloRetryRequest handshake message is sent in a Server Stateless Retry packet; any second ClientHello that is sent in response uses a Client Initial packet type.
+Neither packet is protected.
 This is natural, because no new keying material will be available when these messages need to be sent.
 Upon receipt of a HelloRetryRequest, a client SHOULD cease any transmission of 0-RTT data; 0-RTT data will only be discarded by any server that sends a HelloRetryRequest.

-The KEY_PHASE and VERSION bits ensure that protected packets are clearly distinguished from unprotected packets.
-Loss or reordering might cause unprotected packets to arrive once 1-RTT keys are in use, unprotected packets are easily distinguished from 1-RTT packets.
+The packet type ensures that protected packets are clearly distinguished from unprotected packets.
+Loss or reordering might cause unprotected packets to arrive once 1-RTT keys are in use, unprotected packets are easily distinguished from 1-RTT packets using the packet type.

 Once 1-RTT keys are available to an endpoint, it no longer needs the TLS handshake messages that are carried in unprotected packets.
 However, a server